 - Programmes likely to impair the physical mental or moral development of minors may be shown if children are unlikely to have access because they are broadcast late at night or are encrypted.

 - Programmes which incite hatred on grounds of race, sex, religion or nationality are forbidden

-been a bit of a recent lull due to the spanner thrown in the works by the acceptance of the European Convention of Human Rights.
-In fact a Home Office spokesman said that they were waiting for the human rights test from Eurotica/Rendez-Vous before they
+has been a bit of a recent lull due to the spanner thrown in the works by the acceptance of the European Convention of Human Rights.
+In fact a Home Office spokesman said that they were waiting for the human rights test from Eurotica/Rendez-Vous

-be successfully challenged in October, then the Government would have to compensate Adult X for lost revenue.
+to be successfully challenged in October, then the Government would have to compensate Adult X for lost revenue.
 That would certainly lead to a few interesting press headlines..."Shock horror.
-Government pay for 10,000 Adult X viewing cards".
-I
+Government pay for 10,000 Adult X viewing

 Sex 4 Fun